mainmatter/ember-simple-auth/README.md

 });
 ```

-In this case the request that is sent to acquire the token will be a `PUT`
+In this case the request that is sent to obtain the token will be a `PUT`
 request with JSON data instead of the standard `POST` with form-encoded data.

 To customize the parsing of the server's response, override the `setup` method